 You can see the tool in action here.

-To test the tool out we uploaded 1000 keyword file from Ahrefs on the topic "chicken recipes".
+To test the tool out, we uploaded a 1000 keyword file from Ahrefs on the topic "chicken recipes".

-The tool took about 3 minutes to cluster the 1000 keywords, which is pretty quick given that it uses real-time Google SERP data.
+The tool took about three minutes to cluster the 1000 keywords, which is pretty quick given that it uses real-time Google SERP data.